seananderson/covidseir/README.md

 [Illustration for logo by Alissa Eckert, MSMI; Dan Higgins, MAMS](https://phil.cdc.gov/Details.aspx?pid=23311).

-### This package is a work in progress.
-Arguments and output format may still change and not all functionality has been tested yet. ###
+*This package is a work in progress: arguments and output format may still change and not all functionality has been tested.*

 ## Installation